philnash/philna.sh/_posts/2019-01-10-how-to-start-a-node-js-project.md

 ## Building your own init script

-There are some improvements that I'd make to Tierney's commands, though I appreciate he was constrained by Twitter.
-Here's a bash script I have come up with inspired by his tweet.
+There are some improvements that I'd make to Tierney's commands, though I appreciate they were constrained by Twitter.
+Here's a bash script I have come up with inspired by their tweet.

 ```bash
 function node-project {